lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Cite Hammond’s book re: comparing modernists to bestsellers --- he can’t always find bestsellers, it depends on whether bestsellers were enjoyed enough for someone to bother to type them up

+### 2.4.6.
+GB model ###

 Google Books prioritizes low-quality information over *no* information.
 The algorithmic extraction of publication dates from title pages, for example, can never be perfect.
 But algorithms give their predictions with certainty estimates: if accuracy was a higher priority, Google Books could calibrate the algorithm to simply provide no answer when none of the possibilities cross a given certainty threshold.